cholan2100/ceasar/controller/README.md

 # Ceasar ESP32 Firmware
 Quadruped controller for Spot Micro using ESP32.

+## Action
+- Power on with robot in sleep position.
+- Robot will stand up immediately on power on.
+- It will be idle for 10 secs, so that you can keep hold of robot if any configuration is wrong.
+- After 10 seconds, robot will start to practice walk in same position.
+- After another 3 seconds, robot will start walking in straight line.
+  There may be unintentional yaw of robot during walk.
+This will be corrected in future.

 ## Features:
 - [] Motion Control
     - [*] Kinematics and programmed Gait based motion